-- the average rotational acceleration (in radians per second squared), and
+- the average angular acceleration (in radians per second squared)

 - the final angular velocity (in rotations per second)

 Review basic problem solving techniques.
 List the relevant known quantities and the identify the goal of the problem.